-Philippine Air Force plane crashes with troops aboard
+At least 17 killed in Philippine Air Force plane crash

-(CNN)Rescue operations are underway after a Philippine Air Force plane crashed in the southern Philippines on Sunday, officials said.
+(CNN)At least 17 people have died after a Philippine Air Force plane crashed in the southern Philippines on Sunday, officials said, as rescue and recovery operations continue.

 The C-130 military plane was transporting troops from Cagayan de Oro, in Mindanao, to Sulu province when it missed the runway on the island of Jolo, CNN affiliate CNN Philippines reported, citing Armed Forces Chief Cirilito Sobejana.